Login

 Background to'Exploring the shared history of Jamaica and Wales’

-This is an innovative blended programme which offers opportunities to take part in the online sessions each month on 1st Saturday at 3pm in Wales – 9am in Jamaica – hosted by the North Wales Jamaica Society, managed by Learning Links International CIC, with an expectation to undertake relevant visits and to keep a learning journal.
+When Covid stopped us all from getting out and about, this innovative blended programme was developed to offer opportunities to take part in the online sessions each month on 1st Saturday at 2pm / 1pm in Wales – 8am in Jamaica – hosted by the North Wales Jamaica Society, managed by Learning Links International CIC, with an expectation to undertake relevant visits when possible.
+The sessions were lively and created the idea of the 'building bridges of friendship' initiaitive.

-This course supports the Taith application for exchange visits between Wales and Jamaica by some course participants, to undertake further research in Wales and Jamaica.
+In March 2024 this non formal adult learning opportunitiy supported LLI's Taith application to fund exchange visits between Wales and Jamaica by some course participants, to undertake further research in Wales and Jamaica.

 Those registered on this learning opportunity / course will be expected to keep a journal to record learning and the development of understanding related to the links between Wales and Jamaica.
 This is for personal reference, participants will also be expected to undertake relevant visits in their own country, funding permitting.

-There will be opportunities to undertake visits in Wales / Liverpool, with options of engaging in personal / group research - with an award of LLI Certificates of Attendance at the end of each unit.
-These will include recognition of additional activities undertaken, with an expectation to visit Penrhyn Castle and Liverpool International Slavery Museum
+There were plans for opportunities to undertake visits in Wales / Liverpool, with options of engaging in personal / group research - which when formalised would have resulted with an award of LLI Certificates of Attendance at the end of each unit., to include recognition of additional activities undertaken, eg to visit Penrhyn Castle and Liverpool International Slavery Museum

 In Jamaica there will also be opportunities to visit to the various areas that were Plantations or Pens owned by the Pennant Family, as well as archives and other places of interest / information